What is fair wear and tear?Back to 'Expert guides'

 End-of-lease charges only occur when the vehicle, its equipment or accessories are not used, maintained or looked after as originally agreed.
 They merely compensate the leasing company for the cost of rectifying damage or loss.

 As always, it’s wise to start the preparations early.
-For a start, check out the guide at least eight weeks before the end of your lease.
+For starters, check out the guide at least eight weeks before the end of your lease.
 If you don’t have one, you should be able to request one from your lease provider.

 Lease-end penalty charges are most commonly for: